samueldsingh/data-engineering/sql/2-basic-operations.md

 Remember that the syntax and availability of DCL commands may vary slightly between different database management systems (DBMS).
 Always refer to the specific documentation of your DBMS for the correct syntax and usage of DCL commands.
 Additionally, be cautious when granting or revoking privileges to ensure data security and adhere to the principle of least privilege.

-Give examples for the following DCL commands:

-- GRANT - Grant the permission to the users on specific objects (Schema);
-- REVOKE - Revoke the permission to the users on specific objects (Schema);

 ## 4. TCL (Transaction Control Language):

-TCL stands for "Transaction Control Language" in SQL (Structured Query Language).
-TCL commands are used to manage transactions within a relational database.
+- TCL stands for "Transaction Control Language" in SQL (Structured Query Language).
+- TCL commands are used to manage transactions within a relational database.
 Transactions are a sequence of one or more SQL statements that are executed as a single unit of work.
-The primary goal of TCL commands is to ensure the integrity and consistency of data when multiple statements need to be executed together as a single logical operation.
+- The primary goal of TCL commands is to ensure the integrity and consistency of data when multiple statements need to be executed together as a single logical operation.

-There are three main TCL commands in SQL:
+- There are three main TCL commands in SQL: `COMMIT`, `ROLLBACK` and `SAVEPOINT`.

-1. COMMIT: The COMMIT command is used to permanently save the changes made within a transaction to the database.
+1. `COMMIT`: The COMMIT command is used to **permanently save the changes made within a transaction to the database**.
 When a COMMIT is executed, all the changes made by the statements within the transaction are written to the database, and the transaction is completed successfully.

 Example:
 ```sql